tirtavium/SwiftUI-Combine-CleanMVVM/README.md

   - Business stakeholder who likes fast and done, if you can't finish it in certain time, you're not a good programmer. don't let your ability to crafting a good quality software getting hijacked by business stakeholder who think about his own personal benefit.

 # Thanks
-  - Please your feedback on issue.
+  - Please, put your feedback on issues section.